Intravoxel incoherent motion: Applications

 However, IVIM MRI has recently undergone a striking revival for applications not in the brain, but throughout the body as well.
 Following earlier encouraging results in the kidneys, or even the heart, IVIM MRI really took off for liver applications.
 For instance, Luciani et al. found that D* was significantly reduced in cirrhotic patients, which, according to the IVIM model, points out to reduce blood velocity (and flow).
 (Another theoretical, rather unlikely interpretation would be that capillary segments become longer or more straight in those patients with liver fibrosis).
 The perfusion fraction, f, which is linked to blood volume in the IVIM model, remained normal, confirming earlier results by Yamada et al. Though, blood volume is expected to be reduced in liver cirrhosis.

 One has to keep in mind that IVIM imaging has a differential sensitivity to vessel types, according to the range of motion sensitization (b values) which are used.
-Signal from large vessels with rapid flow disappears quickly with very low b values, while smaller vessels with slower flow might still contribute to the IVIM signal acquired with b values larger than 200 s/mm².
+Signal from large vessels with rapid flow disappears quickly with very low b values, while smaller vessels with slower flow might still contribute to the IVIM signal acquired with b values larger than 200 s/mm^{2}.
 It has also been shown that the parameter f, often related to perfusion fraction, is sensitive to differential spin-spin relaxation rates in the two model compartments (blood/tissue) and can thus be overestimated in highly perfused tissue.
 Correction of this effect is achieved by additional images at a different echo time.